r3adm3/multiservice/addService/Readme.md

 ## Dependencies

-Current version of dotnet core this has been tested with is .NET Core 6.0 on Mac
+Current version of dotnet core this has been tested with is .NET 9.0 on Mac

 ## Compile it